WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 At the end of the implementation of this project, we should have the following:

-- Clear criteria for the kinds of tags we will exclude when inserting machine-generated tags
+- Clear criteria for the kinds of tags we will filter when presenting machine-generated tags in the API
 - A clear minimum accuracy value for machine generated tags
-- Existing Clarifai tags which do not match the above criteria will be removed from the database
+- All available Rekognition tags will be added to the catalog
-- New Rekognition tags which do match the above criteria will be added to the database
+- An approach for filtering the new Rekognition tags based on the above criteria
+- An approach for filtering the existing Clarifai tags until further analysis can be performed on the kinds of tags it provides

 ## Label criteria